 If your debts are still current or just a little behind (meaning you have haven’t gone into default yet), you may be able to come up with a plan to start reducing your balances.
 This may stop the bleeding before your credit situation gets out of hand.
 Often, you may simply need to adjust your budget and prioritize your debts differently.

 Consider your credit card balances, for example.

 Making only the minimum monthly payment on a credit card, it could take you years to whittle the balance down to zero, depending on the size of the debt.
 That’s why you should try paying card balances down on a monthly basis, or as quickly as possible otherwise.

 Consider tackling your debts via tried-and-true repayment methods like the debt avalanche or the debt snowball.

 The debt avalanche involves paying off debts starting with the highest-interest accounts first.
 This approach can reduce the amount of interest you pay over time.

 With the debt snowball, you pay off debts starting with your smallest balances first.
 This approach creates a series of small successes that could provide valuable motivation to tackle your more intimidating debts.
 Paying off small individual debts may also improve your credit scores faster.

 Managing a bunch of debts at once can be tough, especially if one or several of them have high interest rates.

-Debt consolidation involves taking out a loan to pay off several debts in one shot, leaving you with a single bill to pay in their place.
+Debt consolidation involves taking out a loan to pay off several debts in one shot, leaving you with a single bill to pay in their place (you can also use services like Tally).
 Ideally, your new loan should have a much lower interest rate than what you’d get with most credit cards.

 Consolidating credit card debts this way could also boost your credit scores since the balance of an installment loan won’t impact your credit the same way a revolving account balance will.
 The impact to your credit scores, however, also depends on your ability to make the loan payments (and payments for any other remaining debts) on time each month.